DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/4-Send-CSR.png)

 4. Click on the 'Download Generated CSR' to download the CSR file.
-This is the request to be sent to the External Root CA. Click on 'Next'.
+This is the request to be sent to an External Root CA. Click on 'Next'.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/5-Download-CSR.png)

-5. Send the downloaded CSR to the External Root CA, to request an Intermediate CA certificate.
-Save this CA certificate on your disk and keep it ready to be uploaded in the next prompt.
+5. Submit the downloaded Certificate Signing Request (CSR) to the External Root CA for obtaining an Intermediate CA certificate.
+Save this intermediate CA certificate on your computer and have it prepared for uploading in the upcoming prompt.

     :::info
     Step 5 is executed outside of KEYNOA cloud environment.
     :::

-6. Browse the Intermediate Certificate you saved on your disk in previous step.
-Upload it, and click on 'Next'.
+6. Browse the Intermediate CA Certificate you saved on your disk in previous step.
+Upload it, and then click on 'Next'.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/6-Upload-Int-CA-Cert.png)